mmerickel/pyramid_auth_demo/README.rst

     /page/{title}
     /page/{title}/edit

-There are 4 different demos in this repository.
-Each demo will add varying levels of functionality to this application:
+There are 4 different projects in this demo.
+Each project will add varying levels of functionality to this application:

 0. Base Application